George L. Fox (chaplain): Life

 George L. Fox was born in Lewistown, Pennsylvania, in 1900, one of five children.
 At 17 he ran away to join the army and served on the Western Front during World War I as a medical orderly, receiving the Silver Star, the Purple Heart, and the Croix de Guerre for his meritorious service.
 Following the war, Fox completed high school and briefly worked for a Trust Company.
 Fox married in 1923 and his son, Wyatt Ray was born a year later.
 Fox studied at Moody Bible Institute and Illinois Wesleyan University, graduating in 1931.
 Following graduation, Fox became an itinerant Methodist preacher, holding posts in Downs, Illinois, and Rye, New Hampshire, before joining the Boston University School of Theology and becoming an ordained minister in 1934.

 That same year, he took over the church in Waits River, Vermont, and his daughter, Mary Elizabeth, was born.
 He remained in Vermont, moving church twice and becoming the state chaplain and historian for the American Legion.
-Fox joined the army again in 1942.
+He was pastor at East Concord Methodist Church in East Concord, Vermont, when Fox joined the army again in 1942.
+A historic sign stands in front of the church commemorating his service.
 His son enlisted in the Marine Corps on the same day.
 Fox was united with the other Four Chaplains for his voyage to Europe later that year following a position in the chaplain's school in Harvard, and departed with over 900 soldiers on the Dorchester in January 1943.

+The former Gilman United Methodist Church which is two miles from the East Concord Church is now the Rev. George Lansing Fox Memorial Chapel.